Exempt Facility Bonds

 Municipal Bonds

-Tax-exempt financing for projects that are government-owned or consist of private improvements within publicly-owned facilities.
+Tax-exempt financing for projects that are government-owned or consist of private improvements within publicly owned facilities.
 Bond proceeds are used for defined qualified purposes by a non-governmental entity (the “conduit borrower”).
 Projects are generally government-owned and leased to private parties but may consist of improvements to private facilities.
-Qualifying facilities include local utility facilities; solid and hazardous waste disposal facilities; and other types of facilities.
+Qualifying facilities include, but are not limited to, local airports, docks and wharves; utility facilities; solid and hazardous waste disposal facilities; and other types of facilities.

 Examples of Exempt Facility Revenue Bonds